 There are several persistent cash flow-related problems that most SaaS business owners face from time to time.
 Let’s look at some of them.

-1. Balancing immediate expenses with payment delays
+1. Balancing payment terms

 Depending on your business model, your customers’ credit terms may extend to 30 or 60 days.
 All too often, however, you’ll have bills that need to be paid immediately or within a few weeks, which can upset your cash flow.
 For this reason, it’s a good idea to set up an upfront payment structure for customers wherever possible.